LordOfMice/hidusbf/README.md

-  In case of HIDUSBF service wasn't installed through SETUP.EXE (button [Install Service]) you may try to do this by OS standard possibility: mouse right button click on HIDUSBF.INF -> Install It is enough to install the service once for each OS instance.
+  In case of HIDUSBF service wasn't installed through SETUP.EXE (button [Install Service]) you may try to do this by OS standard possibility: mouse right button click on HIDUSBF.INF / HIDUSBF_AS.INF -> Install By default (in SETUP.EXE) HIDUSBF.INF applies to all OSes up to Windows 8 and HIDUSBF_AS.INF starting from Windows 8.1.
+  It is enough to install the service once for each OS instance.

   Then choose the row with your device and put a checkmark Filter On Device.